CUNYCodes-Tech/BeeSocial/beeSocialBackend/routes.md

 ## removeInterestInAnEvent
 - put
 - withdraw user from the interest list of the event
+- this is done by the user himself
+- need the event's id in the route
 > http://localhost:3000/api/events/removeInterest/5da5491f251bf4e2badc156c
 ```json
 // return the updated event as well